APITesting01/Automation_UI/README.md

-# Automation_API
+# Automation_UI

 ### What is this repository for? ###

-* This repo hosts API automation tests for our pair buddy improvement program.
+* This repo hosts selenium automation tests for our pair buddy improvement program.